 Tip 5.
 Copying and Moving Files and Folders

-Depending on your version of SharePoint, there are a number of different ways that you can move or copy files.
+Depending on your version of SharePoint, you can move or copy files in several different ways.

 - Under “Choose a destination”, you can select the folder that you want to copy the information into.
 Don’t see the destination you want?
-Click “Browse sites” to see the full list of sites that you’re able to copy to.
+Click “Browse sites” to see the full list of sites you can copy to.

 - Click “copy here” to complete the copy.